 risen quite a bit.
 We walked over to Dinoland U.S.A. to see the wait time for DINOSAUR, and then saw that it was already about forty minutes long.
 I was really looking forward to going on DINOSAUR, especially since it had just been refurbished, but I had to “go with the flow.”
 That was a reference to Finding Nemo – The Musical, which is shown at Animal Kingdom, in case anyone was not aware.

 I made a deal with my family that since I was not going to wait for DINOSAUR, they would have to let me meet the one and only Donald Duck before we went to lunch.
 Donald was meeting right by the attraction in his adorable safari outfit, so I really wanted to meet him.
 Most of my family actually started to get lunch for us while the rest of us went to meet Donald, which was quite nice of them.
 The line was not too long, and after about ten minutes, I was meeting Donald Duck.
 I am an awkward person, especially with non-talking characters, so I was a bit nervous, particularly since the group in front of us had such a great interaction with Donald.
 Regardless, I gave my phone to the Character Attendant cast member and talked to Donald.
 I hugged him, told him I loved his outfit, and commented that a dinosaur was already right by him.
-He guided my hand to the dinosaur’s nose, and subsequently wiped it off for me.
+He moved my hand to the dinosaur’s nose, and subsequently wiped it off for me.
 As we were about to get pictures taken of us, I was informed that my phone ran out of storage.
 This was a bummer for me, especially since I thought about that scenario while in line and dismissed it.
 Oops.
 Anyway, I said it was okay, and we took some PhotoPass pictures together before saying goodbye.

 We then walked across the street to Restaurantosaurus, where the rest of the family was.
 They were sitting right by the door with our food; how convenient!
 The quick-service restaurant is not known as one of the best, but it is tradition that we stop there while at Animal Kingdom.
 I also always have my one Bacon Cheeseburger of every trip there, and this time, I had some apples with it.
 Our lunch was good, and it is fun for me to indulge a bit there.